junwatu/griddb-podcast-creator/blogs/README.md

 The core code actually just PUT operation on REST route path `/containers/podcasts/rows`.
 It's so easy to use GridDB on the cloud.

 The full source code for saving data into GridDB is in the `apps/app/lib/griddb.ts` file.
-This file later will be used in the `route.ts` file use ase API.
+This file later will be used in the `route.ts` file as an API.

 ## User Interface